marcelocenerine/jmx-cdi-extension/README.md

   </dependency>
 ```

-2) - Annotate your beans with @MBean:
+2) - Decorate your beans with the @MBean annotation (make sure they are also decorated with @ApplicationScoped or @Singleton, otherwise the result will not be what you may expect):

 ```java
     import javax.enterprise.context.ApplicationScoped;